coolbay/chen_website/content/news/_index.md

 ### 2023
+- [2023-12-15] I gave a talk in [HIT Webinar]("https://hit-webinar.com") on "Challenges and innovation for long-form video understanding: compute, algorithm, and data".
 - [2023-08-08] [EgoLoc]({{< relref "../publication/EgoLoc" >}}) is selected as an ORAL in ICCV'23!
 - [2023-08-07] Ego4D（extended from our CVPR'22 paper）was accepted to TPAMI!
 - [2023-07-14] All three papers ([LAE]({{< relref "../publication/LAE" >}}), [FreeDoM]({{< relref "../publication/FreeDoM" >}}), [EgoLoc]({{< relref "../publication/EgoLoc" >}})) submitted to ICCV'23 were accepted!